Streaming algorithms for groups and semigroups: Introduction

+For wreath products of the form $M \wr G$ such that $G$ is a finitely generated infinite group and $M$ is a non-commutative or non-cancellative monoid, we show that every $\epsilon$-distinguisher ($0 < \epsilon < 1/2$) must have space complexity $\Omega(n)$ (Theorem~\ref{lower-bound-non-cancel-non-commute}), which nicely contrasts the above mentioned upper bounds for wreath products; see Theorem~\ref{thm-wreath-cancel-comm}.

-In the last section of the paper, we prove lower bounds for the randomized streaming space complexity of word problems.
-For wreath products of the form $G \wr S$ such that $G$ is non-abelian and $S$ is infinite, we can show that the randomized streaming space complexity is $\Theta(n)$ by a reduction from the randomized communication complexity of disjointness (Theorem~ \ref{lower-wreath}).
-A concrete finitely presented group with randomized streaming space complexity $\Theta(n)$ is Thompson's group $F$ (Corollary~\ref{coro-thompson}).
-Thompson's groups $F$ (introduced by Richard Thompson in 1965) belongs due to its unusual properties to the most intensively studied infinite groups; see e.g. \cite{CaFlPa96}.
-From a computational perspective it is interesting to note that $F$ is co-context-free (i.e., the set of all non-trivial words over any set of generators is a context-free language) \cite{LehSchw07}.
-This implies that the word problem for Thompson's group is in {\sf LogCFL}.
-To the best of our knowledge no better upper complexity bound is known.
-Finally, we consider the famous Grigorchuk group $G$ \cite{Grigorchuk80}, which was the first example of a group with intermediate word growth as well as the first example of a group that is amenable but not elementary amenable.
-We show that the deterministic streaming space complexity of $G$ is $\mathcal{O}(n^{0.768})$, whereas the randomized streaming space complexity of $G$ is $\Omega(n^{0.5})$ (Theorem~\ref{thm-grig}).
+For wreath products $H \wr G$ with $G$ and $H$ finitely generated groups, $H$ non-abelian, and $G$ infinite a lower bound of $\Omega(n)$ holds for the randomized streaming space complexity of the word problem (Theorem~ \ref{lower-wreath}).
+From this lower bounds we can derive lower bounds for some concrete (and quite famous) groups.
+Our first example is Thompson's group $F$.
+It is a finitely presented group introduced by Richard Thompson in 1965.
+Thompson's group $F$ belongs due to its unusual properties to the most intensively studied infinite groups; see e.g. \cite{CaFlPa96}.
+From a computational perspective it is interesting to note that $F$ is co-context-free (i.e., the set of all words over any set of generators that do not evaluate to the group identity is a context-free language) \cite{LehSchw07}.
+This implies that the word problem for Thompson's group $F$ is in {\sf DSPACE}$((\log n)^2)$.
+Since $F$ is non-abelian and contains a copy of $F \wr \mathbb{Z}$, we obtain the lower bound $\Omega(n)$ for the streaming space complexity of the word problem of $F$ (Corollary~\ref{coro-thompson}).

+We also consider the famous Grigorchuk group $G$ \cite{Grigorchuk80}, which was the first example of a group with intermediate growth as well as the first example of a group that is amenable but not elementary amenable.
+We show that the deterministic streaming space complexity of the word problem for $G$ is $\mathcal{O}(n^{0.768})$, whereas the randomized streaming space complexity is $\Omega(n^{1/3})$ (Theorem~\ref{thm-grig}).

+Concerning our transfer result for graph products, we show that the conditions on the monoids $M_i$ in Theorems~\ref{thm-GP} and \ref{thm-GP-S} cannot be completely avoided.
+This is already true for free product: We show that if $M$ is any monoid where $M \setminus \{1\}$ is not an ideal and $B$ is the bicyclic monoid, then every $\epsilon$-distinguisher ($0 < \epsilon < 1/2$) for the free product $B \ast M$ has space complexity $\Theta(n)$; see Theorem~\ref{thm-lower-bound-free-product}.